trampster/Ropu/Docs/CallManagementProtocol.md

 ## Design Principles
 * Binary - to reduce packet size and increase parsing performance
-* UDP - for less packet overhead, control over retries, can no connection overheads.
+* UDP - for less packet overhead, control over retries, and no connection overheads.

 ## Packets